 4. Support sustainable dining at Hilton Singapore, Singapore

 Foodies unite!
 We all know that food is a big part of the travel experience, but it can be difficult to find quality dishes that are sourced and produced sustainably.
-In the food haven of Singapore, head right on down to Verde Kitchen at Hilton Singapore for an authentic farm-to-table experience.
+In the food haven of Singapore, head right on down to eco-friendly Verde Kitchen at Hilton Singapore for an authentic farm-to-table experience.
 All ingredients have been certified sustainable, and some are even grown at the property’s very own vertical garden!

 In conjunction with World Oceans Day, the Verde Kitchen is running a special “Pick the Right Catch” promotion from now till 30 September.
 It promotes sustainable seafood dining that is full of natural flavors – featuring refreshing options like sesame crusted, MSC-certified U.S. scallops, almond-crusted ASC-certified salmon, and MSC-certified nonya-style New Zealand rockling fish, among others.
 You definitely won’t be disappointed.